Authentic Mei Jia Wu West Lake Dragon Well Xi Hu Long Jing Green Tea 西湖龙井

-A well-made artisan tea, it has elegant floral notes, nutty flavor, and a very smooth sweetness that lingers in your mouth and nose.
+A well-made artisan tea, it has elegant floral notes, nutty flavor, and very smooth and buttery with a sweet after taste (huigan 回甘) that lingers in your mouth and nose.

 185oF, 4g (2 tbsp) for 6-8oz of spring/filtered water, adjust to taste, first steeping 1 minute, up to 3 steepings.
 We advise against the use of tap water as well as purified water.

 To get the most enjoyment out of the tea, we recommend using a gaiwan or glass brewing vessel without an infuser.
 For the best tea tasting results, warm up the teaware first, then add the tea leaves, take in the aroma, then pour the hot water on the side wall of the teaware.
 Please see more specific step-by-step brewing instructions below:

 1. Tea to water ratio: 3g to 150ml/5oz water.